Escrow & Seller Balance Flows

 Step 3: Listen for the Charge Result Webhook 👂

-The escorw-deposit transaction will eventually settle as successful or failed.
+The escrow-deposit transaction will eventually settle as successful or failed.
 This settlement updates the escrow's status and triggers a webhook.

 Action: Check the status field in the escrow_updated webhook payload.